 In Hungary a marketing brochure was used which could be misinterpreted as a guarantee on a secondary market and contained a possibly misleading comparison with state bonds.
 In more than 94% of the files, a settlement has been reached.
 A limited number of clients started a lawsuit.
-Few clients are still pursuing their claim before the court.
+Most of the lawsuits were terminated by a settlement out of court; a few number of remaining court cases were lost and settled; all court proceedings are now finished.